 You can’t really blame your client, though, can you?
 If that’s how you've positioned yourself from the start, your clients will assume that it’s your normal mode of working.
 You are the only one who can tell them otherwise.

-This is a very common trap I see so many consultants - big or small - fall into.
-This challenge of 'servicing my clients to death' (to protect income) belongs to the top 3 discussions I had with consultants in 2020.
+This is a very common trap I see so many consultancies - big or small - fall into.
+This challenge of 'servicing my clients to death' (to protect income) belongs to the top 3 discussions I had with consultants in the last couple of years.
 Difficult discussions.

-Path #1: You can work more hours, risking to get burned out and putting the long term health of your consulting business, yourself and your relationships on the line.
+Path #1: You can work more hours, risking getting burned out and putting the long-term health of your consulting business, yourself, and your relationships on the line.

 Path #2: You can add additional (in- or external) team members.
 And keep adding to grow.
 But watch out, it can transform you from a consultant to a manager of 1001 small issues, heavily disconnected from the (wonderful) client work.
 Wanna build a reputation for what you know?
 Be careful with the pitfalls of path #2.